InesZenkri/To-do-List/README.md

 <h1 align="center">To Do List ༼ つ ◕_◕ ༽つ <3 </h1>

 <p align="center">
-  <strong>A simple, minimalist To Do list web app to track your tasks and goals.</strong>
+  <strong>A simple, minimalist To Do list web app to track your tasks and goals that utilizes local storage to persist them even after the page is refreshed or closed  • ᴗ - </strong>
 </p>

 <p align="center">